vuongvtrinh/vuongvtrinh.github.io/code/content/project/cryogenics.md

 image_preview = ""

 # Tags: can be used for filtering projects.
-tags = ["automatic-control", "model-predictive-control", "cryogenics", "thermodynamics"]
+tags = ["optimization-control", "model-predictive-control", "cryogenics", "thermodynamics"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""